-Muscle tightness, usually in the neck, causes tension-type headaches.
-This makes pain that wraps around the head like a band.
-This is the most common variety, and, thankfully, can often be helped with an adjustment.
+Muscle tightness, usually in the upper neck, causes tension-type headaches.
+This type of head pain feels like it wraps around the head like a band.
+Tension headaches are the most common variety, and, thankfully, can often be helped with a chiropractic adjustment.
 The muscles that raise your eyebrows wrap over the top of your head to your upper neck.
-Tightness in that area of the neck pulls on this muscle explaining why headaches from the neck often affect the forehead.
+Tightness in that area of the neck pulls on this muscle explaining how a problem in the neck can affect the forehead.
 The nerves that serve the back of the head also come through these neck muscles, called suboccipital muscles, and can also be a source of pain.

-In Connecticut, the drastic changes in seasons and strong plant allergens in the air can cause sinus infections.
-When the sinuses get clogged, headaches can result.
-These headaches are often felt in the cheeks or forehead and are often accompanied by runny nose or feeling somewhat ill.
+Near our office in Norwalk, CT, the drastic changes in seasons and strong plant allergens in the air can cause sinus infections.
+When the sinuses get clogged and irritated, pain in the head and face can result.
+These headaches are often felt in the cheeks or forehead and are often accompanied by a runny nose or feeling somewhat ill.

 Caffeine or other drugs can cause headaches if you overuse them and then stop abruptly.
-If you are drinking a lot of coffee, and then can’t get a cup the next morning, your headache may be a result of your brain craving its addiction.
+If you are drinking a lot of coffee, and then can’t get a cup the next morning, the throbbing in your head may be a result of your brain craving its addiction.
 While not dangerous, it may be a sign that you are becoming too dependent on coffee or soda!

 There are also more rare headache types like Cluster (occasional severe pain located in one eye) or hormonal headaches (they arrive at a predictable time around a woman’s menstrual cycle).

-- Severe, sudden onset headaches, often described as a thunderclap
+- Severe, sudden onset head pain, often described as a thunderclap

 - Headache after a head injury